Makrana: Mining

 Makrana marble is a metamorphic rock.
 It is found in a single deposit in India.
 The Makrana marble has a range of about 90–98% Calcium Carbonate.

 Makrana has various mines in the Aravallis range, popularly known as Doongri, Devi, Ulodi, Saabwali, Gulabi, Kumari, Neharkhan, Matabhar, Matabhar Kumari, Chuck Doongri, Chosira and Pahar Kua.
 The Pahar Kua range is thought to be the actual mine from which the marble for the Taj Mahal was extracted.

 The Doongri, Devi, Sahabwali, Ulodi, Chosira and Neharkhan mines are famous for white marble, whereas Ulodi is famous for albeta marble (white marble with dark patterning).
 The Gulabi mine produces pink plain and pink adana marble, whereas almost all mines produce adanga marble with brown and grey shades.
 There are about 800 factories for marble cutting and processing.
 The factories use gang saws to cut the marble.

+Culture & Festivals

+Makrana has unique culture, The Hindu people worship Bhagwan Charbhujanath.
+Charbhuja Mandir is oldest existing temple here.
+It is said that the idol of deity charbhujanath was found between 1580 and 1590 AD from an Ancient Bawadi named Charbhuja Bawdi.

+Peer ki dargah is oldest Makbara in Makrana where Laganshah Peer Baba is buried.